Ruthyramani/Technical-writing/README.md

 # Technical-writing
-This Repo contains the files for my technical write-ups
+This Repo contains the files for my technical writing article